sukanto-m/santa-local-ai/README.md

 - Privacy-first application design
 - Real-time geolocation calculations
 - Creative use of LLMs for personalized content
+- Ethical handling of location data (browser-only, never stored or transmitted)

 **Remember**: Santa only comes if you've been nice! 🎄✨

+_P.S. - Your location is only used if you explicitly consent, and it never leaves your browser.
+Santa respects your privacy!_

 ---